Updated on: February 8, 2025

 Leadership and Employee Training

 Although managers and official trainers usually conduct hands-on training, HR almost always creates guidelines for exercise that corporate trainers follow.
 This is important for maintaining a uniform set of practice standards during training.
-In restaurant training, HR might decide on portions used by the kitchen staff or methods for the wait staff to greet customers.
+In restaurant training, HR might decide on portions the kitchen staff uses or methods for the wait staff to greet customers.

 Learn More: Restaurant Management Training: What You Need to Know